microsoft/win32-app-isolation/docs/fundamentals/consent.md

         * There is currently no support for dragging between different Isolated Win32 Apps

-2. Publisher Directory: If the application has the `isolatedWin32-accessToPublisherDirectory` capability, then the app will have full access to directories with names ending with the publisher ID of the app located in `\Device\BootDevice\ProgramData`.
+2. Publisher Directory: If the application has the `isolatedWin32-accessToPublisherDirectory` capability, then the app will have full access to directories or network shares with names ending with the publisher ID of the app located in `\Device\BootDevice\ProgramData`.

 3. Prompting: If the application has the `isolatedWin32-promptForAccess` capability, the first time